projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Virtio Frameworks
 *****************

-This section describes the overall architecture of virtio, and then introduce ACRN specific implementations of the virtio framework.
+This section describes the overall architecture of virtio, and introduces the ACRN-specific implementations of the virtio framework.

 Architecture
 ============